tkiat/my-writings-public/blog/software/app/chrome-firefox-bookmark-backup.md

 ## Option 1: Use Chrome & Firefox Accounts

 All bookmarks will be synced with your accounts automatically as long as you have access to the internet.
 It is very simple but the downside is that you hand over control of your data to somebody else.
-All of your browsing activities will be linked to your accounts, this can cause privacy issues.
+All of your browsing activities will be linked to your accounts; this can cause privacy issues.

 ## Option 2: Write Scripts